lojain123/pdsnd_github/README.md

 ### Date created
-Created on the 15th of August
+This is created on the 15th of August

 ### Project Title
 Explore US Bikeshare Data